yannh/homepage/content/posts/cache-hiss.md

 The most common case is when the TTL of a cached file in the CDN expires, and the CDN tries to fetch a new version from your backend server.
 What if there is an error fetching the new version, because your fileserver is currently overloaded or down?
 Would it be better to serve a 5xx HTTP error - or a slightly outdated file?

-This behavious is known as _stale-on-error_ and is available with [most](https://aws.amazon.com/about-aws/whats-new/2023/05/amazon-cloudfront-stale-while-revalidate-stale-if-error-cache-control-directives/) [CDN](https://developers.cloudflare.com/cache/concepts/cache-control/#revalidation) [providers](https://docs.fastly.com/en/guides/serving-stale-content#serving-stale-content-on-errors).
+This behaviour is known as _stale-on-error_ and is available with [most](https://aws.amazon.com/about-aws/whats-new/2023/05/amazon-cloudfront-stale-while-revalidate-stale-if-error-cache-control-directives/) [CDN](https://developers.cloudflare.com/cache/concepts/cache-control/#revalidation) [providers](https://docs.fastly.com/en/guides/serving-stale-content#serving-stale-content-on-errors).
 Depending on your business requirements, this might be a good option to turn on.

 Let's take the following example:
  * A user requests a file